Ernest J. King: Chief of the Bureau of Aviation

 Rear Admiral King arrives on board the in a new SOC Seagull in 1936.

-When the Chief of the Bureau of Aeronautics (BuAer), Rear Admiral William A. Moffett, died in the crash of the airship on 4 April 1933, King received immediate orders in the temporary rank of rear admiral as Chief of BuAer.
+When the Chief of the Bureau of Aeronautics (BuAer), Rear Admiral William A. Moffett, died in the crash of the airship on 4 April 1933, King received immediate orders in the temporary rank of rear admiral as Chief of Bureau.
 King earned the support of Winder R. Harris, the managing editor of The Virginian-Pilot newspaper, and Senator Harry F. Byrd, who wrote to President Franklin D. Roosevelt to lobby for King's permanent appointment.

-The Chief of Naval Operations (CNO), Admiral William V. Pratt, listed King as his fourth choice for the appointment to BuAer, after Rear Admirals Joseph M. Reeves, Harry E. Yarnell and John Halligan Jr., hoping to install King at the Naval War College.
-However, Claude A. Swanson, the new Secretary of the Navy, recommended King, having been impressed by work in the salvage of the S-51 and S-4, pressed the appointment for King to stand as Chief of the Bureau of Aeronautics, with the requisite Congressional approval pending for the permanent promotion to rear admiral on 26 April 1933.
+The Chief of Naval Operations (CNO), Admiral William V. Pratt, listed King as his fourth choice for Chief of the BuAer, after Rear Admirals Joseph M. Reeves, Harry E. Yarnell and John Halligan Jr., hoping to install King at the Naval War College instead.
+However, Claude A. Swanson, the new Secretary of the Navy, recommended King, having been impressed by his work in the salvage of the S-51 and S-4.
+King became the chief of the BuAer and was promoted to the substantive rank of rear admiral on 26 April 1933.

 As bureau chief, King worked closely with Leahy, who was now the chief of the Bureau of Navigation, to increase the number of naval aviators.
 Together they established the Aviation Cadet Training Program to recruit college graduates as aviators.
 His relationship with the CNO, Admiral William H. Standley, who sought to assert the power of the CNO over the bureau chiefs, was more tempestuous.
 With the help of Leahy and Swanson, King managed to block Standley's proposals.

 King appeared before a subcommittee of the House Appropriations Committee, chaired by Congressman William A. Ayres, where he was questioned about the Bureau of Aeronautics's contractual arrangements with Pratt and Whitney.
 Although warned by his staff that a forthright answer could strain the relationship with the sole supplier of certain engines the Navy needed, King confirmed to the committee that Pratt and Whitney was making profits of up to 45 percent.
 As a result, the 1934 Vinson–Trammell Act contained a provision limiting profits on government aviation contracts to 10 percent.

+King's service in this role rankled many, according to British naval historian Nicholas A. M. Rodger:

+King himself was a "carpetbagger" who had risen to flag rank as Chief of the Bureau of Aeronautics from 1933 to 1936, with the help of a nominal flying qualification.
+To the disgust of the real naval airmen, and in particular of the senior airman, Captain John H. Towers, this allowed King to take rank over them all.